 Or you can sign up to be notified by Oral-B themselves.

-Lastly, you may also be interested to know that alongside the iO10, Oral-B have introduced the iO Series 4 and 5 electric toothbrushes, 2 more cost effective models that don’t have a display in the handle.
+You may also be interested to know that alongside the iO10, Oral-B have introduced the iO Series 4 and 5 electric toothbrushes, 2 more cost effective models that don’t have a display in the handle.

 - When will the iO 10 be available?

 - Whilst announced at CES 2022, no confirmed shipping date has been given.
+Although, we have now been told it should launch around September time.

 - What will the iO10 with iO Sense cost?